Anglo-Japanese Friendship Treaty: Anglo-Japanese Friendship Treaty (1854)

 The "Anglo-Japanese Friendship Treaty" has seven articles:

 Article Six, stipulated that the terms of the treaty were to be ratified by Her Majesty, the Queen of Great Britain and the "His Highness the Emperor of Japan" within 12 months.
 At the time, shōgun Tokugawa Iesada was the de facto ruler of Japan; for the Emperor to interact in any way with foreigners was out of the question.
-Sterling concluded the treaty with representatives of the shogun, and the text was endorsed subsequently, albeit reluctantly, by Emperor Kōmei.
+Stirling concluded the treaty with representatives of the shogun, and the text was endorsed subsequently, albeit reluctantly, by Emperor Kōmei.

 Consequences of the treaty

-In the short-term, the Japanese satisfied with the agreement, which gave no concessions which had not already been granted to the Americans, and which at least temporarily averted the possibility of immediate military confrontation.
+In the short-term, the Japanese were satisfied with the agreement, which gave no concessions which had not already been granted to the Americans, and which at least temporarily averted the possibility of immediate military confrontation.

-However, on the British side, Sterling came under immediate criticism as the treaty made no provision for formal trade relations with Japan, and the question of extraterritoriality for foreigners was vaguely worded.
+However, on the British side, Stirling came under immediate criticism as the treaty made no provision for formal trade relations with Japan, and the question of extraterritoriality for foreigners was vaguely worded.
 Furthermore, the final clause in the treaty seemed to preclude the possibility of further negotiations.
-The only opening left to Great Britain was an informal promise that he would send a steam yacht as a present for the Emperor of Japan.
+The only opening left to the United Kingdom was an informal promise that he would send a steam yacht as a present for the Shogun of Japan.

 Lord Elgin was sent by Queen Victoria in 1858 to negotiate the trade agreement, using the delivery of the yacht as an excuse to start discussions.
 This led to the Anglo-Japanese Treaty of Amity and Commerce of 1858, which allowed the establishment of foreign concessions, extraterritoriality for foreigners, and minimal import taxes for foreign goods.
-The Japanese chafed under the "unequal treaty system" which characterized Asian and western relations during this period.
+The Japanese chafed under the "unequal treaty system" which characterized Asian and Western relations during this period.
 The Anglo-Japanese Friendship Treaty was also followed by similar agreements with the Russians (Treaty of Shimoda, 7 February 1855).